nasa/fprime/docs/UsersGuide/user/cmd-evt-chn-prm.md

 id, time, and value triples and are defined per component with the following properties:

 1. id: the unique id of the channel.
 This is offset by the base id of the component for global uniqueness.
 2. name: the unique text name of the channel.
-This is prepended with the component name for global uniqueness.
+This is prepended with the component instance name for global uniqueness.
 3. data_type: type of the value of the channel.
 Can be primitive and complex types.
 4. update: "on_change" to update only when the written value changes, and omitted to always downlink